Josh Groban: 2020–2024: Harmony and return to Broadway

 Groban released his studio album Harmony on November 20, 2020.
 In December 2022, he portrayed The Beast in the television special Beauty and the Beast: A 30th Celebration, for which he sang Evermore again.

 Groban returned to Broadway in the title role in a revival of Stephen Sondheim's musical Sweeney Todd: The Demon Barber of Fleet Street, opposite Annaleigh Ashford as Mrs. Lovett and Jordan Fisher as Anthony Hope, directed by Thomas Kail.
 The production officially opened on March 26, 2023 (with previews having begun on February 26) at the Lunt-Fontanne Theatre; it received positive reviews and was nominated for eight Tony Awards, including nominations for both Groban and Ashford.
 He and Ashford departed on 14 January 2024, with Aaron Tveit and Sutton Foster announced to replace them.

 He has performed with Little Big Town, on Christmas at the Opry, and hosted his own show called Josh Groban and Friends Go Home For the Holidays.

-2025-present: Las Vegas

-On May 9-17, 2025, Groban performed at Caesars Palace in Las Vegas.
+2025–present: Las Vegas, Gems world tour, Cinematic

+On May 9–17, 2025, Groban performed at Caesars Palace in Las Vegas, on his Gems residency.
+In February 2026, Groban began the 21-city Gems World Tour, his first world tour in 10 years.
+On February 21, 2026, Groban performed "Endless Rain" on stage with Japanese musician and composer Yoshiki at Bunkamura Orchard Hall in Tokyo, with Groban singing the lyrics in Japanese.
+On May 8, 2026, Groban released his album Cinematic, which featured performances of classic songs from throughout film history, including “Unchained Melody,” “Moon River,” and “Can You Feel The Love Tonight,” among others.
+On July 17, 2026, Groban joined Yoshiki on stage at Walt Disney Concert Hall to perform "Over The Rainbow" and "Forever Love".

+On August 28, 2026, Yoshiki and Groban released a live version of "Forever Love" from the Walt Disney Concert Hall performance, featuring Groban singing vocals in both Japanese and English.